Who Should Try a High-Protein Diet?

 But this way of eating isn't a one-size-fits-all solution for anyone looking to lose a few pounds.
 In fact, consuming significantly more than the recommended amount of protein (roughly 0.8 to 1.0 grams of protein per kilogram of body weight—or 55 to 68 grams for someone weighing 150 pounds-according to nutritionist Jennifer Bowers, Ph.D.) can lead to a few issues.
 One University of Connecticut study reported dehydration as a problem, while other research has shown that high-protein diets are linked to an increased risk of colon cancer and kidney disease.
 And people on high-protein diets rich in red meat have higher levels of uric acid in their blood, which can increase the risk of gout.

-As with any eating routine, Valdez advises anyone considering this type of diet to follow up with a primary care physician or registered dietitian.
+As with any eating routine, Valdez advises anyone considering this type of high-protein, low-carb diet to follow up with a primary care physician or registered dietitian.

 "You will need higher water intake, vitamin B6 (for protein metabolism), and other vitamins like calcium, magnesium, vitamin D, and iron," he says.
 "When you're cutting down on carbs and sugar, there's low glycogen storage in muscles, which can lead to nutritional deficiencies."